epam/edp-perf-operator/documentation/local_development.md

 ![add_configuration](../readme-resource/add_configuration.png "add_configuration")
 3. In Configuration tab, fill in the following:

     3.1.
-In the Field field, indicate the path to the main.go file;
+In the Files field, indicate the path to the main.go file;

     3.2.
 In the Working directory field, indicate the path to the operator;

     3.3.
 In the Environment field, specify the platform name (OpenShift/Kubernetes);

    ![build-config](../readme-resource/build_config.png "build-config")

 4. Run 'go build main.go' (Shift+F10);